Correctional Officer

 Suppose a prisoner is getting agitated because of personal family issues at home.
 S/he would like to get out to deal with these issues, however unrealistic, how can a Corrections Counselor help that prisoner cope?

-Asked by 1nbracken about 8 years ago
+Asked by 1nbracken over 8 years ago

 Correctional counselors are not, generally speaking, counselors in the mental health usage of the word.
 At least in CA there is a mechanism for letting some prisoners out temporarily under certain circumstances.
 It is called TCL, Temporary Community Leave.
 The counselor is an important part of the paperwork chain in this process.
 Normally a prison shrink would be the one to help the prisoner "cope" with the stress of the situation.